ProTip : The article below is best enjoyed with Big Kahuna Burgers and a Royale with Cheese, or a Strudel with a Glass of Milk.

 This to me is the probable process for directing a movie by Quentin Tarantino – this crazy filmmaker I wholeheartedly admire.
 Why?
 Because he can hook you into his narrative that may be just depicting a bunch of random souls striking a conversation about the most random things, irrespective of it being relatable to you.

 Besides the non – linear narration and crazy conversations, those long tracking shots, feet shots, ‘opening the trunk’ shots, iconic dance sequences, a befitting soundtrack, an impeccable cast mostly feat.
 Samuel L. Jackson and/or Christoph Waltz, the steady shift of cinematic mood from comedy to tension, an extended climax, and his own cameo (sometimes playing various characters in a single movie) – these all are celebrated feats. of a Tarantino movie.
-Ahead of his ninth film ‘Once Upon A Time In Hollywood’ which I can’t wait to experience, I recently revisited his filmography in a short span, and now ranking his movies from least good to best :
+Including his latest ‘Once Upon A Time In Hollywood’, I recently revisited his filmography in a short span, and now ranking his movies from least good to best :

 Why should only the dudes have all the fun?
 So, Tarantino here welcomes us to a world feat. the girls drinking, smoking, and chattering about the quintessential Tarantino topics : music and the physique of the opposite sex.
 Oddly for a Tarantino movie, the conversations here are pointless and never ending.
 Say for the first 20 minutes of the movie, it becomes hard to sit through this slow burner focusing on mere ‘blah blah’ chit chats.